Botspot/pi-apps/README.md

 ### Directory tree
  - `~/pi-apps/` This is the main folder that holds everything.
 In all scripts, it is represented as the `${DIRECTORY}` variable.
+   - `CHANGELOG.md` [This file](https://github.com/Botspot/pi-apps/blob/master/CHANGELOG.md) is a written history for all important events for Pi-Apps, including dates for when each app was added.
+It's worth a read! :)
    - `COPYING` This file contains the GNU General Public License v3 for Pi-Apps.
    - `createapp` GUI script - this is run when you click "Create App" in Settings.
    ![create app](https://github.com/Botspot/pi-apps/blob/master/icons/screenshots/create%20app.png?raw=true)